 Actually, yes!
 The Barnum’s crackers I remember are technically plant-based.

 - Yellow Corn Flour

 - Dextrose, Fructose, Calcium Carbonate

 No direct animal products are present, unless the sugar is processed with bone char.

 Yet, there is something fun about making crackers on your own, with slightly more wholesome ingredients!

 How To Make Animal Crackers

 Full disclosure: I purchased cutouts specifically for this recipe.
 I am motivated to use them for more baked goods as they were about $8.
-See the stamps I ordered on Amazon here.
+I used these animal cracker stamps from Amazon (affiliate link).

 So, I hope you enjoy these homemade animal crackers!
 Please leave a comment or let me know on Instagram if you try them.